kdcllc/CronScheduler.AspNetCore/README.md

     }
 ```

-Then register this service within the `Startup.cs`
+Then register this service within the `Program.cs`
 The sample uses `Microsoft.Extensions.Http.Polly` extension library to make http calls every 10 seconds.

 ```csharp